 Without a VIP section in the club, and with a democratic approach to the dance floor, Berghain seems not to care about providing special treatment to famous people.

-There have been quite a few celebrities that were rejected from Berghain.
-Among those that allegedly didn’t manage to get in is the pop princess Britney Spears, socialite Paris Hilton, actor Jake Gyllenhaal, indie rock star Florence Welch (Florence + The Machine), trans actor Hubertus Regout, and comedians such as Joe Hanson and Conan O’Brien.
+There have been quite a few celebrities that were rejected by Berghain.
+Among those that allegedly didn’t manage to get in are the pop princess Britney Spears, socialite Paris Hilton, actor Jake Gyllenhaal, indie rock star Florence Welch (Florence + The Machine), trans actor Hubertus Regout, and comedians such as Joe Hanson and Conan O’Brien.
 The latter one was asked to leave already when he approached the building at 100 meters, and the camera certainly did not help (see, no filming!).

 Even Elon Musk, Tesla CEO and the world’s richest billionaire, didn’t manage to get a pass through the Berghain’s heavy doors.

 However, that doesn’t mean that money cannot buy you an entrance to this club seemingly allergic to VIPs.
 If you book the place, you can party as much as you want.

 At least two pop celebrities managed to have their pictures taken in nominally no-photo Berghain.
 Kylie Minogue performed her concert on a Tuesday night, and Lady Gaga promoted her album on a Thursday.

 Some famous people did get into Berghain during a regular club night and were brave and proud enough to speak about it.
 Actress Claire Danes called it “the best place on Earth” when she spoke to Ellen DeGeneres.
 Singer Róisín Murphy, who danced among Berghain lesbians for hours after her official set, described it as a “mind-blowing experience”.
 Comedian Ari Shaffir testified on Joe Rogan’s podcast that spending the night among blowjobs “was the best”.